rancher/docs/content/rancher/v2.x/en/installation/ha/helm-init/_index.md

 Refer to the [Helm version requirements]({{<baseurl>}}/rancher/v2.x/en/installation/helm-version) to choose a version of Helm to install Rancher.

+> **Note:** The installation instructions assume you are using Helm 2.
+The instructions will be updated for Helm 3 soon.
+In the meantime, if you want to use Helm 3, refer to [these instructions.](https://github.com/ibrokethecloud/rancher-helm3)

 ### Install Tiller on the Cluster

 > **Important:** Due to an issue with Helm v2.12.0 and cert-manager, please use Helm v2.12.1 or higher.